taku072002T/OneWeek-Firebase/readme.md

 ## Hello!
 Firebasse!

+# Branches
+I had separated the project into the several Branches to decide which function is needed for my project.
+Now, I created the branch,"Setup" to initialize react and Firebase App.

+Renewing Readme.md, I will renew the Develop branch definitely for uncomplementaly.
+If Readme is collised, I simply renew develop branch and the readme in functionsFrame isn't merged.

+Here the list.

+:Master
+The Production Frame, final phase.
+If the app is setup and tested, finally I renew this branch.

+:Develop
+Main Developing branch.
+If the function of the app is setup, finally I renew this branch.

+--FunctionsFrame

+:Setup
+to initialize react and Firebase App.

+--FunctionsFrame -> :Develop -> :Master

 # Introduction
 Firebase, Web-based service that serves the function for web-productions...
 Using this service, you can create your web apps easily and smoothly.